 In December 2018, we entered into (a) an Assignment Agreement with Hammock Pharmaceuticals, Inc., or the Assignment Agreement, and (b) a First Amendment to License Agreement with TriLogic Pharma, LLC and MilanaPharm LLC, or the License Amendment.
 Both agreements relate to the Exclusive License Agreement among Hammock, TriLogic and MilanaPharm dated as of January 9, 2017, or the MilanaPharm License Agreement.
 Under the Assignment Agreement and the MilanaPharm License Agreement, as amended by the License Amendment, we acquired an exclusive, worldwide license under certain intellectual property to, among other things, develop and commercialize products for the diagnosis, treatment and prevention of human diseases or conditions in or through any intravaginal or urological applications.
 The licensed intellectual property relates to the hydrogel drug delivery platform of TriLogic and MilanaPharm known as TRI-726.
-In XACIATO, this proprietary technology is formulated with clindamycin for the treatment of bacterial vaginosis.
+In DARE-BV1, this proprietary technology is formulated with clindamycin for the treatment of bacterial vaginosis.
 In December 2019, we entered into amendments to each of the Assignment Agreement and License Amendment.
-In September 2021, we entered into another amendment to the License Agreement.